IIIF/api/source/extension/georef/index.md

 `[@BRYAN]` can a ImageService target also have a `partOf` property?
 `[@BRYAN] says` Yes, _ANY_ resource type can have a `partOf` property.

 In cases where the `target` is not the entire Canvas or Image Service and is instead an area of interest, the selected area _MUST_ be supplied as part of the `target`.
 This is accomplished using a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources) where the `source` and `selector` can be supplied.
-You can use a IIIF Image Selector when the area of intereste is a rectangle, or an SVG Polygon that... [@BERT what Polygons can and cannot be used?].
+You can use a IIIF Image Selector when the area of interest is a rectangle, or an SVG Polygon that... [@BERT what Polygons can and cannot be used?].
 See the Specific Resource Example from the examples directory provided with this document.